 The Waste Plan.

-The Minerals Core Strategy
+The Minerals Strategy

-The MCS sets out a strategy for quarrying stone, sand and gravel, ball clay and other minerals within the county, taking into account the need to contribute to national, regional and local requirements in a sustainable manner.
+The MS sets out a strategy for quarrying stone, sand and gravel, ball clay and other minerals within the county, taking into account the need to contribute to national, regional and local requirements in a sustainable manner.

-Submission of the Minerals Core Strategy
+Adoption of the Minerals Strategy

 The Bournemouth, Dorset and Poole Waste Local Plan (June 2006), contains saved policies to be used to assess and determine development applications for waste facilities until they are replaced by new policies that will be contained in a new Waste Plan.